 I want to give a nod to the amazing Daniel Sabio, someone I met through Layne.
 He is a young, free-range genius and the man who is completing the film Axe Orixa: Dreaming Awake the Gods & Goddesses of Brazil which Layne began many moons ago.
 She entrusted the completion of this work into his care and he hopes to premiere the film in the late spring or early summer of this year.
 Daniel is also blessing me with his genius by guiding me through the mysteries of webinars, editing guest interviews, and creating the architecture (the techy bones, if you will) of this experience.
 I am infinitely grateful to him.

 If you want to follow some of my bee-ish travels, you can find me on Facebook.
-When The Sacred Path of Bee launches in August, I will let you know through Facebook and also by way of this blog.
+When The Sacred Path of Bee launches, I will let you know through Facebook and also by way of this blog.
 If you haven’t done so already (and are inclined), you can subscribe in the right hand column of the blog / home page.

 These coming months will ever-change us all.
 By the time Joe and I return from our travels, I will have talked-and-listened-bee for months in places like Turkey and Malta (my idea of heaven); we will have spent spring equinox in the temples and ancient places of Malta; and we will have distributed some of Layne’s ashes with our full hearts.
 The first maple pollen will have primed the spring pump in western NC (great news for the pollinators).
 Joe’s gardens will be waking up, then jumping.
 The bees will prepare for May’s burst of blossoms, then the spring and summer honey flows that follow.
 It is in this holy field of time – the wild, full fat summer – that I will humbly offer this Sacred Path of Bee webinar to all of you who have so patiently waited.